orstavik/JoiComponents/book/chapter1b_slot_basics/6_Pattern_GentleMom.md

 prioritize and show content from their outside parents.
 But, unlike the GentleMom pattern, the GentlePap will provide its own fallback nodes *always*, even though the inner child's `<slot>` do provide similar and as appropriate fallback nodes.
+The children with their `<slot>` may try to speak all they like, but GentlePap will never listen.

 ## Example: NotTheMomma!